FitzMartin: William Fitz Martin (II)

-William Fitz Martin, son of William and Angharad, in 1209 had letters of protection while staying in Wales.
+William Fitz Martin, Lord of Cemais, son of William and Angharad, in 1209 had letters of protection while staying in Wales.
 In 1212 he held Blagdon, Dartington, and other manors.
 He died while still a relatively young man before 15 Feb 1215/6, when the custody of his lands and his heir was granted to Fulk de Breaute.
-His wife, Avice de Toriton was likely a sister of Fulk.
+William's wife, Avice de Toriton was likely a sister of Fulk.
 Avice remarried to Nicholas de Bolewill and was apparently still living in 1246.

 Nicholas Fitz Martin (I)

-Nicholas Fitz Martin, was son of William and Avice and a minor at his father's death.
-In 1222, while still under age, the King granted him licence to have a fair at his manor of Combe Martin in Devon, every year until he should come of age, which occurred before September 1231.
+Nicholas Fitz Martin, Lord of Cemais was son of William II and Avice and a minor at the time of his father's death.
+In 1222, while still underage, the King granted him licence to have a fair at his manor of Combe Martin in Devon, every year until he should come of age, which occurred before September 1231.
 In 1245 he was ordered to take action against the King's enemies in Gloucestershire, and in 1253 he had orders to attend "diligently" to the King's affairs while he was abroad.
 In 1257 he had custody of the castles of Cardigan and Kilgarran, but in that year was taken prisoner by the Welsh, and his tenants were used by the King to contribute to his ransom.
 The following year he was constable of Carmarthen.
 In 1268, being a justice in Surrey, he was allowed 50 marks out of the fines of that county for his expenses.
 In 1271, the King's son, Edmund, gave him custody of the castles and counties of Carmarthen and Cardigan, and in 1278 he was one of the justices appointed to hear and determine complaints concerning the Bishop of St. David's in Wales.
 He died 1282, having married twice: the name of his first wife is not known but he remarried to Isabel in 1259 or 1260.

 Nicholas Fitz Martin (II)

-Nicholas Fitz Martin, was heir to his father's feudal baron of Blagdon, Somerset, but died in his father's lifetime.
+Nicholas Fitz Martin, Lord of Cemais was heir to his father's feudal baron of Blagdon, Somerset, but died in his father's lifetime.
 His widow, Maud, whom he married before 1257, was heiress of the feudal barony of Barnstaple, Devon, as the daughter of Guy de Brian and Eve de Tracy.
 Maud then married Geoffrey de Camville (died 1308), of Clifton Campville, Staffordshire, who had summons to attend the king at Portsmouth, with horse and arms, to embark in the expedition then proceeding to Gascony.
 He was subsequently summoned to parliament as Baron Camville, of Clifton, in the county of Stafford, from 23 Jun 1295 to 22 February 1307.
 Camville survived her by about 29 years during which time he retained possession of the barony under the courtesy of England.